Western wildfires force evacuations in Arizona, California

 Several hundred homes on the outskirts of Flagstaff, Arizona, were evacuated and the Arizona Snowbowl ski resort was closed as a precaution because of a wildfire — the second to hit the area this year.

-Crews were expecting gusts of up to 50 mph (80 kph) as they battled the blaze that has burned through parts of the footprint left by another springtime fire that destroyed more than two dozen homes.
-No homes have been lost in the fire that started Sunday and has burned about 8 square miles (20 square kilometers).
+Crews were expecting gusts up to 50 mph (80 kph) as they battled the blaze that has burned through parts of the footprint left by another springtime fire that destroyed over two dozen homes.
+No homes have been lost in the fire reported Sunday that has burned about 8 square miles (20 square kilometers).

 “It’s literally like déjà vu,” said Coconino County sheriff’s spokesman Jon Paxton.
 “We are in the same exact spot doing the same exact thing as we were a month and a half ago.
 People are tired.”